Bathroom Underfloor Heating – Useful or Just Expensive to Run?

 Underfloor heating is deemed as a more efficient system to run and can be installed beneath virtually any floor type.
 It is particularly popular in bathroom spaces where fitting in a radiator can be tricky.
 These heating systems work by heating the floor upwards through radiation to cover the entire volume of the room at the same time.
 Unlike a traditional radiator system this creates an even dispersal of warmth throughout your room.
 Subsequently, this means there are no draughts or cold spots which you often get away from a heat source.

 So is the common myth that it is just affordable for the upper class correct?
 Or is underfloor heating a viable option for any number of homes?
 A useful starting point is to look at the different types of underfloor heating available in the current market.
 Then consider the pros and cons of this type of heating before you decide if it is something you wish to have in your home.

-What Types of Underfloor Heating are Available?
+What Types of Underfloor Heating are Available for Bathrooms?